opencog/opencog/examples/pln/which-product/README.md

 ## (kb.1) Product one costs $100

-Output of the NLP sentence "Product one costs $100"
+Output of the NLP sentence "Product one costs $100" -- letting aside the details about the processing involved to determine that the cost is in USD.

 ```atomese
 EvaluationLink